 2. The NEF sends the Nudm_EventExposure_Subscribe Request to UDM.
 Identifier of the UE or group of UEs, the traffic descriptor, monitoring event received from AF at step 1, and notification endpoint of the NEF are included in the message.
 If the reporting event subscription is authorized by the UDM, the UDM records the association of the event trigger and the requester identity.
 Otherwise, the UDM continues in step 7 indicating failure.

 3. The UDM sends Namf_EventExposure_Subscribe messages to the AMF(s) which serve the UE(s) identified in step2 to subscribe to "Availability after DDN Failure".
-A separate subscription is used for each UE.
+The UDM includes the DNN and S-NSSAI as well as the Traffic Descriptor if available A separate subscription is used for each UE.
 The NEF notification endpoint received in step 2 is included in the message.
 If the UDM becomes aware that such a UE is registered at a later time than when receiving step 2, the UDM then executes step 3.

 4. The AMF acknowledges the execution of Namf_EventExposure_Subscribe and provides a notification target address and unique reference ID for subsequent Nsmf_EventExposure_Notify messages.

-5. The UDM sends the Nsmf_EventExposure_Subscribe Request message with the event type "Availability after DDN Failure" to each SMF where at least one UE identified in step 2 has a PDU session established; if the UDM is able to derive the applicable DNN and S-NSSAI from the traffic descriptor via configured information, the UDM may send Nsmf_EventExposure_Subscribe Request messages only to SMFs with PDU sessions with that DNN and S-NSSAI for such UEs.
-The UDM includes the traffic descriptor reveived in step 2.
-As the UDM itself is not the Event Receiving NF, the UDM shall provide the AMF's notification endpoint information, i.e. Notification Target Address (+ Notification Correlation Id) reveived in step 4.
-A separate subscription is used for each UE.
-Each notification endpoint is associated with the event type "Availability after DDN Failure".
+5. If PDU Session exists for the DNN and S-NSSAI, the AMF subscribes to DDN Failure status notification by sending the Nsmf_PDUSession_UpdateSMContext Request message to each SMF, requesting the SMF to notify DDN Failure.
+The AMF also includes in Nsmf_PDUSession_UpdateSMContext the Traffic Descriptor if received from the UDM.
+For new PDU Session establishment towards a DNN and S-NSSAI, the AMF subscribes to DDN Failure status notification in Nsmf_PDUSession_CreateSMContext Request message if the UDM has subscribed to Availability after DDN Failure event.

-In the case of home-routed PDU session or PDU session with I-SMF, the UDM sends the Nsmf_EventExposure_Subscribe Request message(s) to (H-)SMF(s) identified as described above, and the (H-)SMF(s) further send Nsmf_EventExposure_Subscribe Request message(s) to the related V-SMF(s) or I-SMF(s).
+In the case of home-routed PDU session or PDU session with I-SMF, the AMF sends Nsmf_PDUSession_UpdateSMContext Request message(s) to the related V-SMF(s) or I-SMF(s).
 Steps 9-10 are performed by those V-SMF(s) or I-SMF(s).

-6. The SMF sends the Nsmf_EventExposure_Subscribe response message to the UDM.
+6. The (I/V-)SMF sends the Nsmf_PDUSession_UpdateSMContext response message to the AMF.

 7. The UDM sends the Nudm_EventExposure_Subscribe response to the NEF.

+NOTE 1: Step 7 can happen any time after step 4.

 8. The NEF sends the Nsmf_EventExposure_Subscribe response to the AF.

 9-10.
 The SMF is informed that the UE is unreachable via a Namf_Communication_N1N2MessageTransfer service operation.
 The SMF then decides to discard downlink packets received from the UPF.
-By comparing those discarded downlink packets received from the UPF with the Traffic Descriptor(s) received in the event subscription(s), the SMF determines whether any traffic from an AF having a event subscription occurred and if so, the SMF sends the event report, by means of Nsmf_EventExposure_Notify message (including NEF reference ID), to the AMF indicated as notification endpoint.If the UE is not reachable after the AMF received the notification from the SMF, the AMF shall set a Notify-on-available-after-DDN-failure flag corresponding to the NEF Reference ID.
+By comparing those discarded downlink packets received from the UPF with the Traffic Descriptor(s) received in the event subscription(s), the SMF determines whether DDN Failure due to any traffic from an AF is to be notified to the AMF and if so, the SMF sends the DDN Failure status, by means of Nsmf_PDUSession_SMContextStatusNotify message, to the AMF.If the UE is not reachable after the AMF received the DDN Failure notification from the SMF, the AMF shall set a Notify-on-available-after-DDN-failure flag corresponding to the NEF Reference ID.

 11-12.
 [Conditional] The AMF detects the UE is reachable and sends the event report(s) based on the Notify-on-available-after-DDN-failure flag, by means of Namf_EventExposure_Notify message(s), only to the NEF(s) indicated as notification endpoint(s) identified via the corresponding subscription in step 3.
 In this way, only the AF(s) for which DL traffic transmission failed are notified.